HardenChris/reading-notes/HTMLstruct.md

 The closing tag – similar to the opening tag but includes a forward slash preceding the element name

-The content – the item that being utilized or manipulated
+The content – the item that is utilized or manipulated

 The element – is all the pieces put together, so the opening tag, closing tag, and content.
 They can also have attributes added on.